LemmaEOF/lootbot/README.md

 ## Features

-LootBot lets you simulate the random fun of lootboxes without having to sell your soul to capitalism.
+**LootBot** lets you simulate the random fun of lootboxes without having to sell your soul to capitalism.
 It's fully customizable through JSON files.

 In development:
 - [ ] Drop rarities
+- *fake-money cost for loot boxes will likely never be added*, because it would be too easy for someone to turn into actually having to pay real money for lootboxes.
+If it does get added, it will only be obtainable through the bot itself; server admins can't give it out.

 ## Setup

 Install like any NodeJS project: clone or download the repository then run `npm install`.

-Next, copy `config_default.json` into `config.json` and put your Discord API key (from https://discordapp.com/developers/applications) into the place of `"put_your_api_key_here"`.
+Next, duplicate `config_default.json` and rename it `config.json`, then put your Discord API key (from an application created from https://discordapp.com/developers/applications **making sure it's a bot user**) into the place of `"put_your_api_key_here"`.

 Run the bot with `node bot.js`.